 Of all the things we do in the church, there is nothing more worthy of our preparation than temple worship.
 The topic of preparing for the temple is especially applicable for soon-to-be missionaries, as all full-time Mormon missionaries go to the temple to receive their endowment prior to entering the MTC to begin their missionary service.

 Scripture study, prayer, righteous desires, and complete worthiness are among the best things you can do for preparation as first-time temple attenders, as well as all who enter the temple.
-Those going to the temple for the first time should also consider taking the Church Temple Preparation (called Endowed from on High) from your ward or stake.
+Those going to the temple for the first time should also consider taking the Church’s temple preparation class from their local ward or stake.
 The Church pamphlet called Preparing to Enter the Holy Temple is also a great resource to anyone attending the temple.
 That pamphlet states:

 “What we gain from the temple will depend to a large degree on what we take to the temple in the way of humility and reverence and a desire to learn.
 If we are teachable we will be taught by the Spirit, in the temple.”